barseghyanartur/django-business-logic/docs/demo.rst

 Description
 -----------
-Demo application is a simple bookshelf with following models:
+Demo application is a simple bookshelf with the following models:

 .. automodule:: sites.dev.books.models
     :members: